 Initial salary setting for administrative officers who also hold tenured faculty appointments or continuous academic professional appointments require documentation of a bifurcated salary.
-At the time of hire into the senior administrative position, the individual’s respective tenured faculty or continuous professional appointment salary must be established as a portion of the initial salary provided.
-This will serve as the “on paper” initiation of this salary which will be increased annually at the average increase to base of the person’s same-ranked collegiate peers.
+Units must establish the individual’s respective tenured faculty or continuous professional appointment salary as a portion of the initial salary provided at the time of hire into the senior administrative position.
+This serves as the “on paper” initiation of this salary that increases annually at the average increase to base of the person’s same-ranked collegiate peers.
 This “on paper” salary is considered the salary floor for the individual returning to their tenured faculty or continuous academic professional position at some time in the future and thus may be negotiated higher.

 The assessed meritorious performance of duties and responsibilities associated with the position and performed by the position holder serves as the basis of merit-based salary increases or rewards.
 Unsatisfactory performance, documented and communicated to the employee, may serve as the basis for withholding an annual increase to the base salary or any other forms of financial rewards linked to job performance.

-The annual compensation plan memo, jointly issued from the Executive Vice President and Provost and Vice President for Human Resources, outlines the principles and strategies for annual merit-based salary adjustments.
+The annual compensation plan memo, jointly issued from the Executive Vice President and Provost and Senior Vice President of Finance and Operations, outlines the principles and strategies for annual merit-based salary adjustments.
 The plan specifies the minimum percentage of the unit’s (i.e., college, campus, or administrative unit) salary pool that is used for awarding merit-based recurring increases to base salaries or giving one time (lump sum) performance awards, in any given year.

 Increases to Base Salary

-Augmentations are temporary increases to an employee’s salary during the time when the individual assumes administrative responsibilities.
-A number of administrative appointments carry a negotiated administrative augmentation of the individual’s base salary for the designated term of the administrative appointment (e.g., A-term, B-term).
+A number of administrative appointments carry a negotiated administrative augmentation of the individual’s base salary for the designated term of the administrative appointment.
 This augmentation relates to the administrative position and not to the individual.
-Thus, as the administrative position is relinquished, the individual’s salary reverts to the base amount.
+Thus, as the individual relinquishes the administrative position, the individual’s salary reverts to the base amount.
 Any salary adjustments during the term of administrative office are appropriately divided between the base and the augmentation.

 All fringe benefits relate to both the base salary and the augmentation.
-Fringe benefits paid during the period of office in an administrative post are related to the term of the administrative appointment.
-In the event that the administrative position is relinquished, the fringe benefits will subsequently be based on (1) the appointment and base salary then assumed by the individual and on (2) the term of that appointment.
-When the administrative post has been relinquished and the augmentation discontinued, the fringe benefits related to the augmentation are discontinued, as well.
+Fringe benefits paid during the period of office in an administrative post relate to the term of the administrative appointment.
+In the event that the individual relinquishes the administrative position, the fringe benefits will subsequently be based on (1) the appointment and base salary then assumed by the individual and on (2) the term of that appointment.
+When the individual relinquishes the administrative post and the unit discontinues the augmentation, the unit will discontinue the fringe benefits related to the augmentation as well.

 Other reasons for increases